ivobeerens-nl/blog/content/blog/2015/01/new-whitebox-extending-home-lab/index.md

 - Apple Mini
 - Gigabyte BRIX

 The main reason to NOT choose for one of the above systems is the only support 16 GB of memory.
-In November 2014 I  found a motherboard that passes all the requirements, after reading a review on a [Dutch hardware website.](http://nl.hardware.info/reviews/5688/asrock-c2550d4i--c2750d4i-moederbord-review-ideale-keuze-voor-een-thuisserver) The review was about the ASRock C2750 motherboard.
+In November 2014 I  found a motherboard that passes all the requirements, the `ASRock C2750` motherboard.
 After some additional research I ordered the following parts to build this whitebox:

 - ASRock C2750 motherboard
 - Kingston 4 x8GB, DDR3, PC12800, CL11, Total 32 GB memory
 - be quiet System Power supply 7 300W
 - Cooler Master Midi Tower N300 ATX

-VMware ESXi boots from an USB stick and the VM's are placed on a iSCSI target so no extra storage is needed.
+VMware ESXi boots from an USB stick and the VMs are placed on a iSCSI target so no extra storage is needed.
 The above parts cost me around € 735,00.

 The ASRock C2750D4I motherboard has the following specifications: